uselesstechjunks/leetcode/docs/source/applied/practical/prob.rst

 Would you use one model or multiple?
 How would you share information across regions without hurting precision?

 *************************************************************************
-Content Understanding: Taxonomy + Semantics
+Section 12: Content Understanding: Taxonomy + Semantics
 *************************************************************************
 Q6.
 You are building a content classifier that tags posts into topics: